Enterprise-CMCS/macpro-mdct-carts/services/database/YEARLY_UPDATE.md

 ## Apply Content Changes

 Other copy changes will need to be made to update instances of prior year in questions, or any requested changes.
-After the above changes were made about 100 instaces of the past year remain.
+After the above changes were made about 100 instances of the past year remain.
 Which include:

 - labels / text
 - Section 5 tables: